|

 Photo courtesy

-of Al Campbell, Cape May County Herald. and
+of Al Campbell, Cape May County Herald, and photographer

 |